-The current Cañariaco Norte Project financial analysis is based on the old tax rates.
+The Cañariaco Norte Project financial analyses presented in section 1.1 of this document were developed by AMEC based on the tax rates in force at that time.
 Going forward, the financial analyses for the Cañariaco Norte Project Feasibility Study will incorporate applicable new corporate income rate.
+In section 1.22 of this document, the impact of the new Peru corporate income tax rate on the Cañariaco financial analysis is discussed in more detail.